essif-lab/framework/docs/terms/entity.md

 scopeid: essifLab
 type: concept
 typeid: entity
-hoverText: "something that is done by an actor"
+hoverText: "Something that is known to exist"
 ---

 ## Criterion:
+Something that is known to exist within some %%knowledge|knowledge%%

 ## Criterion:
 Something, anything, that some %%party|party%% knows to exist

-### Background:
+### Xxx: